Capital Equipment Asset Management Procedures

 - Accounting Services will verify the existence and current utilization of the capital equipment asset.

 Annual Inventory Reports

-Annually, Inventory Services will prepare and submit Annual Inventory Reports, as required, for contracts, grants, and cooperative agreements.
+Annually, Accounting Services will prepare and submit Annual Inventory reports, as required, for contracts, grants, and cooperative agreements.
 These reports will be submitted after September 30 and before October 31, to report federal property acquisitions to the various agencies that provide University researchers with funding.